doctest/doctest/doc/markdown/roadmap.md

     - the set holding all registered tests should use a specialized allocator to minimize program startup time
     - lazily stringify expressions - only when needed
     - pool allocator for the ```String``` class - currently very unoptimized
+    - get rid of local statics on the hot path - like in getContextState() - they have synchronisation in C++11
 - benchmarking
     - make the bench.py script more usable - with command line arguments
     - redo the compile time ones